Zarrar12/cpp-warm-up/README.md

     This will produce main.o

-4. Link main application with the libraries: g++ -std=c++17 main.o -L . -ltools -o main
+4. Link main application with the libraries: g++ -std=c++17 main.o -L . -lmytools -o main
-    -L = To indicate the path of the library to the linker -ltools = To tell the linker to link against the libtools.a library
+    -L = To indicate the path of the library to the linker -lmytools = To tell the linker to link against the libmytools.a library